mikeccrane/mikeccrane/README.md

-- 👋 Hi, I’m @mikeccrane
+👋  Hi, I'm @mikeccrane

-- 👀 As a new developer, I’m fueled by curiosity and a passion for innovation, with a budding interest in the transformative power of AI.
-I'm captivated by how artificial intelligence is reshaping our world and eager to be part of this evolution.
-- 🌱 My current journey is a tapestry of learning paths, where I'm diligently exploring the intricacies of Python, unraveling the potential of AWS cloud solutions, and immersing myself in the dynamic world of React.
-Each line of code is a step forward on this exciting path of growth and discovery.
+💻 Software Developer | AI Enthusiast

+⭐  Driven by a passion for technology and eager to build innovative solutions.

+My Journey:

+- **Software Developer**: Currently working on an educational project within FFV's Voice team.
+- **Background in Field Engineering**: 16 years with Sky, honing problem-solving, adaptability, and technical proficiency.
+- **Career Transition Success**: "Getting into Tech" program graduate, ready to make my mark in software development.

+**Tech Stack:**

+- **Languages**: Python, TypeScript, HTML/CSS
+- **Frameworks**: React, Flask
+- **Cloud**: AWS CDK, CodeBuild, CodePipeline
+- **AI**: Large Language Models, chatbots

+🌱 Passionate about learning, growth, and contributing to meaningful projects.
+Open to exploring new technologies and stacks.

-- 📫 Reach out here or on X @mikeccrane
+📫  Feel free to connect!
+X @mikeccrane

 <!---
 mikeccrane/mikeccrane is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.